Google Mass Media Patents Disclose an Interest in Entertainment

 A camera or video recorder, or some other image capture device might also be used to measure how many people are watching or listening to a broadcast.
 It would use a pattern-matching algorithm associated with images gathered to determine the number of viewers present in a broadcast environment during a particular broadcast.
 Information collected could be combined with the audio descriptors to provide more information for the system to “gather personalized information for a user, compute popularity ratings, or for any other purpose.”

 Google Mass Media Patents Conclusion

 The idea of Google’s new Streetview system is Google Maps is a little concerning.
 I did write above that part of the process described in this document could involve pictures taken of people watching TV or listening to the radio.
 I’m not fond of the idea of a “Living Room View” in Google.
 I’m assuming from what I read, that pictures wouldn’t be sent back to Google, but rather just information about numbers of people being photographed, such as numbers.

-A couple of Google papers that provide a deeper look into this topic:
+A couple of Google papers that provide a deeper look into Google Mass Media Coverage: